Spectrum Analysis

 Execute the file by calling

-Any filename starting with the letters "mk" (make) will be run as command file without the "run".
-If the mk-file has a pathname prepended, like ../mkread, the command run ../mkread has to be typed.
-A limited argument substitution $1 to $5 can be used.
+Any filename starting with the letters mk (make) will be run as command file without the "run" command.
+Such a mkfile command is searched for first in the current directory and then in the directory pointed to by the environment variable XSACMD.
+If the mkfile has a pathname attached, like ../mkread, the command run ../mkread has to be used.
+In addition, a mkfile within a cmd-file has to be used with the run cmd.

 Examples